Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 K81.
 TuNNEL

 This tunnel is cut into the Pillarstone of Ravenloft itself.
 Its surface is slick, and its ceiling is barely 6 feet high.
 A lingering fog limits visibility to a few feet.

+Characte�s who have knoJi�dge. of stdnecutting'dm tell· .- ._· that this passage is a relatively°pew consfr.uction tom-. pared to other areas of Ravenlofi;.
+The t�nn�Us-120 feet long, with a stone door at its·easte�n end.
+Nearthemidpointofthe'turu'i�lis·iitrapdoorhidden under a layer 9f fog.
+Characters can't spot the trap­ door passively, but art ��tive search accompanied by a successful DC 20 Wisdom (Perception) check locates it.
+Unless the tr�pdoor is fastened shut with an iron spike or by some other means, it opens when 100 pounds of weight or more is placed on it.
+When the trapdoor opens, everyone who is standing on it slides into the marble chute below (area K82).
+The trapdoor then resets.

+K82.
+MARBLE SLIDE

+If one or more characters fall through the trapdoor in area K81, read:
+"You fall into a chute of polished black marble slide "